markstringer-dti/markstringer-dti.github.io/CHAPTER_SWAMP.md

 in the waters of the swamp.
 It might be untold riches.
 It might be a virulent disease.
 But whatever is found there, lots of people are going have an opinion about it.
-The people who already live there, the people who want to live there they have opinions, they have things that they value.
+The people who already live there, the people who want to live there they have opinions.
+They have things that they value.
 The same with the people who will never live there but still have opinions and interests.
 This is because they are in power, or because they want to preserve some aspect of the environment or possibly for